 West Runway Rehabilitation

-In August2021, Calgary Airports announced a $200-million major runway rehabilitation project for YYC’s West Runway, supported by $57.5-million from the federal Airport Critical Infrastructure Program (ACIP).
+In August 2021, Calgary Airports announced a $200-million major runway rehabilitation project for YYC’s West Runway, supported by $57.5-million from the federal Airport Critical Infrastructure Program (ACIP).
 This project will create an estimated 300 construction jobs, reinforcing YYC’s role as a key driver of Calgary’s economy.

 Phase 1